isaacnmm/pestpolicy-hugo2XX/content/posts/august-lawn-and-garden-to-do-list/index.md

 * **Water Consistently: ** Container plants and newly planted perennials are particularly vulnerable to August heat.
 Check soil moisture daily for pots, and ensure new plantings are adequately hydrated. * **Light Fertilization: ** If your annuals are looking tired, a light application of a balanced liquid fertilizer can give them a boost.
 Avoid heavy feeding for perennials this late in the season.

-* **Plan for Fall Planting: ** Start thinking about spring
-- flowering bulbs to order and fall
-- blooming perennials you might want to add (e. g. , mums, asters).
+* **Plan for Fall Planting: ** Start thinking about spring-flowering bulbs to order and fall-blooming perennials you might want to add (e. g. , mums, asters).

 ##  Vegetables and Herbs

 August is peak harvest season for many vegetables, but also a time to consider succession planting.

 * **Harvest Frequently: ** Pick ripe vegetables regularly.
-This encourages the plant to produce more and prevents overripe produce from rotting on the vine, which can attract pests. * **Succession Planting: ** For many cool
-- season crops (lettuce, spinach, radishes, carrots), you can plant another round now for a late summer or early fall harvest, especially in cooler climates.
+This encourages the plant to produce more and prevents overripe produce from rotting on the vine, which can attract pests. * **Succession Planting: ** For many cool-season crops (lettuce, spinach, radishes, carrots), you can plant another round now for a late summer or early fall harvest, especially in cooler climates.

 * **Watering is Key: ** Vegetables, particularly fruiting ones like tomatoes, peppers, and squash, need consistent moisture for optimal production.
 Inconsistent watering can lead to issues like blossom end rot. * **Provide Support: ** Continue to stake indeterminate tomatoes, cucumbers, and and other vining plants to keep them off the ground, improve air circulation, and ease harvesting.